Stem Cell Therapy for Dogs and Cats

 Vicky (SCBR): Dr. Kraemer, do you guarantee success, and how soon is it before most pet owners will notice an improvement?

-Dr. Kraemer Answers (Stem Cell Therapy for dogs and cats): There are no guarantees, as each pet is different.
+Dr. Kraemer Answers: There are no guarantees, as each pet is different.
 Nationwide, 95% of procedures for osteoarthritis and hip dysplasia have shown clinical improvement.
 Some pet owners report seeing a difference in as little as a week.
 Others do not see a change for a month or two.
 If your pet is going to show improvement, we expect that it will occur within the first 90 days following treatment.
 Really bad arthritis may require multiple injections, so banking your extra cells is always a good idea.

 Nicole (SCBR): Dr. Kraemer can you go over any safety concerns some pet owners might have?

-Dr. Kraemer Answers (Stem Cell Therapy for dogs and cats): As with any procedure that involves anesthesia, even one with as short of a duration as this one, there is always some risk factor involved.
+Dr. Kraemer Answers: As with any procedure that involves anesthesia, even one with as short of a duration as this one, there is always some risk factor involved.
 However, the stem cells are coming from your pet (“Autologous”) and are being re-administered back to your pet.
-There is no risk of an allergic reaction, no cell rejection or disease transmission.
+There is no risk of an allergic reaction, no cell rejection, or disease transmission.
 Rarely, there might be a mild immune reaction in the injected joint that should subside within a day or two.

 Ronnie (SCBR): I think most of us who have had our pet treated are excited about this new age therapeutic modality, yet the cost is still an important factor in a pet owner’s final decision.
 Can you tell us how much will this cost?